charlesbrandt/public/code/javascript/vuex.md

 ```

-## Import from JSON

-If you have data stored in JSON files, you can load that in when Nuxt initializes.

 ## Getters

 If you want to do the equivalent of a computed value with a Vuex store, you want getters: